COVID-19 Pandemic Impacting Humanitarian Efforts

 The Impact is Being Seen Globally

 Across the globe, humanitarian aid is facing new challenges.
 Border closings and restrictions are squeezing relief efforts and needed supplies.
 Non-essential supplies, including clothing, have slowed to a trickle in some counties.
 National, state, and local emergency orders are limiting what type of work can be performed.
-Planet Aid and Humana People to People are already feeling the effects and are shifting workers and other efforts.
+Planet Aid and Humana People to People's member organizations are already feeling the effects, resulting in a shift in their efforts.

 “Ensuring food keeps flowing in and around countries is our top priority,” a United Nation’s World Food Program official said.
 The U.N. is currently in talks with government officials over cargo exemptions that need to be granted.